-ELT 2720 Electrical Project (2)

-This course introduces electrical product development and fabrication.
+ELT 2720 Electrical Project (2) This course introduces electrical product development and fabrication.
 Topics include schematic and circuit layout conventions; printed circuit board assembly; enclosures; connector and cabling options; and scheduling, budgeting, and documenting the project.
 Each student works on a product of reasonable complexity; develops and assembles a printed circuit board; and documents and presents the finished product.

-Prerequisite: ELT 2015, 2041, 2050 Corequisite: CIS 2151 or ELT 2130
+1 hour of lecture, 3 hours of lab per week Prerequisite: ELT 2015, 2041, 2050 Corequisite: CIS 2151 or ELT 2130